 When you back up the vCenter Server instance, you need two sets of authentication credentials.
-The API client needs to authenticate to the vCenter Server Appliance, and the Appliance backup service needs to authenticate to the backup storage server.
+The API client needs to authenticate to the vCenter Server instance, and the backup service needs to authenticate to the backup storage server.

-The example assumes that your API client has already authenticated the connection to the vCenter Server Appliance, and the security context is stored in my_stub_config.
+The example assumes that your API client has already authenticated the connection to the vCenter Server instance, and the security context is stored in my\stub\config.